Frequently asked Questions About Our Program

 Q: What is Head Start?

-A: Head Start is an education classroom-based program for children ages 3 to 5 years old, who attend a class with 16 other children.
-There are 18 classrooms located throughout Bradford and Tioga counties.
+A: Head Start is an education center-based program for children ages 3 to 5 years old, who attend a class with 16 other children (17 children total).
+BTHS, Inc. has 19 classrooms located in Bradford and Tioga counties.
 Head Start classrooms operate from the end of August to the beginning of June (school year).
-Each classroom is 5.5 hours/day, 5 days/week (180 school days).
-Head Start is designed to work on school readiness skills such as physical, social, emotional and intellectual development skills to prepare them for school.
+Each classroom is 5.5 or 5.75 hours/day, 5 days/week (180 school day).
+Head Start is designed to work on school readiness skills such as physical, social, emotional, and intellectual development skills to prepare children for school.

 Q: What is Early Head Start?

 A: Early Head Start is a home-based program for pregnant women and children, birth to age 3.
-Family Partners visit children and families throughout Bradford & Tioga counties.
+Family Partners visit children and families throughout Bradford and Tioga counties.
 Early Head Start is a year-round program.
-A Family Partner would come to the home once a week for 90 minutes to work with you & and your child.
-Early Head Start is designed to enhance children’s physical, social, emotional & intellectual development.
-(Early Head Start is a PRE-PRESCHOOL)
+A Family Partner would come to the home once a week for 90 minutes to work with you and your child.
+Early Head Start is designed to enhance children’s physical, social, emotional, and intellectual development.
+(Early Head Start is a “Pre-preschool)

 Q: How much does it cost?

-A: All programs are offered at no cost to all families!
+A: All BTHS, Inc. programs are offered at NO COST to all families!

 Q: How do I apply?

-A: The first step to apply is to fill out our referral form.
-This is basic information staff use to contact you to set up an application.
-Once staff receive this information they will contact you within thirty (30) days.
-(If your address or phone number changes please notify us immediately @ 570-638-1400.
-Staff will make every effort to contact you three (3) times before the referral will be considered void and you would need to call in to complete another referral
+A: The first step to apply is to fill out our Pre-Application/Referral form.
+This is the basic information staff will use to contact you to start the application process.
+Once a staff member receives your information, they will contact you within 30 days.
+If your address or phone number changes, please notify us immediately at 570-638-1400.
+Staff make every effort to contact you 3 times before the referral will be considered void, then a new referral will need to be completed.

-Q: I filled out/submitted a referral for my child, now what?
+Q: I filled out/submitted a Pre-Application/Referral for my child, now what?

-A: Once staff has completed an application, the application will be reviewed and processed at Central Office.
-Once processed, the child will be added to the waitlist.
-Waitlists are generated by a computer software program that assigns points based on age, income and other factors.
-Once the application has been waitlisted the parent/guardian will receive a letter in the mail.
-(Again, if there is an address or phone number change please let us know ASAP)
+A: Once you have completed an application with BTHS, Inc. staff and provided the necessary documents, the application will be reviewed and processed at Central Office.
+Once processed, the child is added to the waitlist.
+Waitlists are generated by a computer software program that assigns points based on a child’s age, income, and other factors.
+Once the application has been added to a waitlist, a parent/guardian will receive a letter in the mail.

 Q: How long is the waitlist?

-A: Waitlists for differ from classroom to classroom and can change daily as applications are completed year round.
+A: Lengths of waitlists differ from classroom to classroom and can change daily as applications are continuously completed.

 Q: How do I know if my child is eligible?

-A: Every family is potentially eligible.
-All families are encouraged to apply as waitlists vary from classroom to classroom.
-Income only determines WHEN your child will get in, not IF your child will get in.
+A: Every child and family is potentially eligible.
+All families are encouraged to apply, as waitlists vary from classroom to classroom.
+Income only determines WHEN your child will be enrolled, not IF your child will be enrolled.
 You will never know if you don’t apply!

 Q: How will I know if there is an opening?